 With the United℠ TravelBank Card, you can earn a $150 credit to your "bank" after making $1,000 in qualified purchases over the first three months.
 The Capital One® Venture® Rewards Credit Card, targeting a bigger spender, offers 50,000 miles (equal to $500 in travel) once you spend $3,000 on purchases within the first three months.

-While the Capital One® Venture® Rewards Credit Card might offer bigger rewards at two times the points on every purchase, the United℠ TravelBank Card seems better suited for someone on a budget and with visions of taking a flight or two a year perhaps to visit family and when you don't need points for hotel stays or other travel expenses.
+While the Capital One® Venture® Rewards Credit Card might offer bigger rewards at two times the miles on every purchase (and 10 times the miles when you use your card to pay for a booking through Hotels.com/Venture), the United℠ TravelBank Card seems better suited for someone on a budget and with visions of taking a flight or two a year perhaps to visit family and when you don't need points for hotel stays or other travel expenses.

 United℠ TravelBank Card vs. Discover it® Miles

-Neither the United℠ TravelBank Card, nor the Discover it® Miles charges an annual fee or foreign transaction fees, attractive qualities in a credit card for travelers on a budget.
+Neither the United℠ TravelBank Card, nor the Discover it® Miles (This card is not currently available on CardRatings) charges an annual fee or foreign transaction fees, attractive qualities in a credit card for travelers on a budget.

 With Discover it® Miles, you earn 1.5 miles for every $1 spent on qualifying purchases, but it's really the signup bonus that makes this card special.
 Discover will MATCH every mile you accumulate during your first year after activating the card.
 There is no limit, meaning this total could be substantial depending on how much you spend.
 It basically means that earning 30,000 miles in your first year means you've earn 60,000 miles.
 Put another way, you essentially earn three miles per $1 spent during your first year.